doctrine/mongodb-odm/docs/en/cookbook/time-series-data.rst

         // ...
     }

-Once we created the schema, we can store our measurements in this time series collection and let MongoDB optimise the storage for faster queries:
+Once we create the schema, we can store our measurements in this time series collection and let MongoDB optimize the storage for faster queries:

 .. code-block:: php